Dog fouling is becoming a real nuisance again in Nunney, even inside the enclosed children’s playground. Can you help stop our village looking a mess?

 But now there are reports that someone is taking their dog through the gate of the playground by Nunney Village Hall to leave “poop of elephantine proportions” and not clear it up.

-More dog mess was reported on the doorstep of 1 Market Place, in Quarry Gardens and by the duck flats.
+More dog mess was reported in the Market Place, in Quarry Gardens and by the duck flats.

 It is not clear, however, whether the problems are caused by villagers, tourists or some of the many dog owners who drive to Nunney for the sole purpose of relieving their pooch.